coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ``Opaque`` commands.

-.. cmd:: Print Strategy @qualid.
+.. cmd:: Print Strategy @qualid

 This command prints the strategy currently associated to :n:`@qualid`.
 It fails if :n:`@qualid` is not an unfoldable reference, that is, neither a